zhangys11/blockchain/README.md

 This dApp allows users to store the hash code (unique digital fingerprint) of an asset (e.g., images) to the blockchain via an ethereum smart contract.
 Note: The image is stored in local server, but its hash code is stored in the blockchain.

+## 2. Dapp2 - trace

+This project is modified from the above dApp.
+We revised the smart contract to add more tracing-related data fields.

 # Steps